-Po sitive impacts Low Medium High Likeli Low Unlikely The occurence of the positive impact is extremely rare, happening almost never.
-Negligible impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader context) Limited (very localized) Likely There is a substantial chance that the positive impact will happen.
+Po sitive impacts Low Medium High Likeli ihood Unlikely The occurence of the positive impact is extremely rare, happening almost never.
+Likely There is a substantial chance that the positive impact will happen.
 Very likely The occurence of the positive impact is highly probable.
-Scale impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader Moderate impact (effects that are of a noticeable degree, requiring attention and potentially mitigation efforts) Very High (severe effects on the sustainability aspect, demanding immediate and comprehensive intervention to address and rectify these impacts) Severity Scope (very localized impact, limited to specific areas or contexts within the overall scope of assessment, with minimal effect limited to immediate (impact expands beyond local boundaries and covers a wider geographic or organizational scope) (impact surpasses previous boundaries, resulting in significant global consequences and extends beyond local and moderate contexts, adversely affecting diverse regions and aspects worldwide, contributing to negative outcomes both nationally and internationally)
+Scale Negligible impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader context) Moderate impact (effects that are of a noticeable degree, requiring attention and potentially mitigation efforts) Very High (severe effects on the sustainability aspect, demanding immediate and comprehensive intervention to address and rectify these impacts) Severity Scope Limited (very localized impact, limited to specific areas or contexts within the overall scope of assessment, with minimal effect limited to immediate operations) Moderate (impact expands beyond local boundaries and covers a wider geographic or organizational scope) Global (impact surpasses previous boundaries, resulting in significant global consequences and extends beyond local and moderate contexts, adversely affecting diverse regions and aspects worldwide, contributing to negative outcomes both nationally and internationally)